Lightroom VS Capture One

 - Layer support in version 11 – similar in concept to Photoshop layers, If you apply a layer to an image you can use a brush to paint the areas you wish to modify – such as adding more exposure to a darker area without affecting the remaining image area.

-- With Layers comes “annotations” – Great for others who you collaborate with, allowing you to markup the images with notes on a layer.
+- Layer “annotations” – Great for others who you collaborate with, allowing you to mark up the images with notes on a layer.